antoniojpmarin/Industrial-Digital-Assistant/README.md

 ## Description

-A monitoring, supervision and intelligent management system for a simualated industrial process (tank level control), built entirely with open-source tools and deployed using **Docker Compose**.
+A monitoring, supervision and intelligent management system for a simulated industrial process (tank level control), built entirely with open-source tools and deployed using **Docker Compose**.

 The system acquires real-time data via **Modbus TCP** from a digital twin in **Factory IO**, executes automatic control with hyteresis, detects emergencies, monitors communication failures through a *watchdog*, generates on-demand charts and produces automatic technical reports using **local AI**.
 Interaction with the operator is handled through two **Telegram** bots with differentiated roles.